netdata/netdata/python.d/README.md

 ### notes

-* This module's ability to trakck logins is dependent on what PAM services are configured to register sessions with logind.
+* This module's ability to track logins is dependent on what PAM services are configured to register sessions with logind.
 In particular, for most systems, it will only track TTY logins, local desktop logins, and logins through remote shell connections.